PetrKorab/Arabica/README.md

 ```
 **coffee_break**  provides sentiment analysis and breakpoint identification in aggregated time series of sentiment.

 The implemented model is **VADER** (Valence Aware Dictionary and sEntiment Reasoner), a lexicon and rule-based sentiment classifier attuned explicitly to sentiments expressed in social media.
+The aggregate sentiment ranges between -1 (most extreme negative) and 1 (most extreme positive).

 It was developed by: